How is travel to Cuba legal?

 Before landing, the flight crew should provide you with a declaration form.
 This is the same form that you are given when you arrive on any international flight.
 You will probably recognize it.
 You will then proceed to clear U.S. Customs and Immigration and the officials will request the form.

-Upon arrival, you will immediately go through Immigration where you may be asked to provide your letter of authorization.
-(We will provide this document to you prior to your trip.)
-This will be the only time during your trip this document will be necessary.
+Upon arrival, you will immediately go through Immigration.
+(Those traveling under the People-to-People category may be asked to provide a Letter of Authorization.
+We will provide this document to you prior to your trip.
+This will be the only time during your trip this document will be necessary.)
 After checking your passport and letter you will be cleared to move on to baggage claim.
 Upon leaving the baggage claim area, you will provide Customs officials with your declaration form and be cleared to leave the area.
 Occasionally, officials will do a secondary search of passengers’ luggage, so please be prepared and be sure to declare anything you are bringing home from Cuba.

 Are there any good books I can read before my trip?